Amrut’s Journal

 Ten years ago, I hated “advisors.”
 Everyone and their uncle felt entitled to give advice to young entrepreneurs.
 I used to believe that most of it is garbage advice - too generic and non-contextual.

-.
+I changed my opinion.
+In 2017, I appointed Rahul as a board advisor at BLPS5.
 I have also managed to find personal mentors.
 And, since 2019, I’ve had two executive coach journeys.
-My coaches
+My coaches6 have helped me become less aggressive and more deliberate.
+With their help, I’ve picked up new habits.

 Everybody should get a coach.
-Surgeon-writer Atul Gawande, of The Checklist Manifesto fame, says in his TED talk
+Surgeon-writer Atul Gawande, of The Checklist Manifesto fame, says in his TED talk7, “Like in sports, everyone needs a coach.”

 You’ve just finished the fifth chapter.
 Missed an earlier chapter?
 Click here: 1.
 The First Big Why, 2.
 Timing is Everything, 3.
 The Person I am Not, and 4.
 Conflict Resolution.